Nanow/Codehashi-Challenge/pokedex_flutter/requiriments/usecases/list_pokemon.md

 # List pokemon Use Case

-> ## Caso de sucesso
+> ## Success case

-1. ✅ Sistema faz uma requisição ao repositório
+1. ✅ System make a request to repository
-2. ✅ Sistema valida os dados recebidos da api
+2. ✅ System validate the data
-3. ✅ Sistema retorna uma lista com os pokemons
+3. ✅ System return a list with pokemons

 > ## Excessão - Dados Inválidos

-1. ✅ Sistema retorna uma mensagem de erro inesperado
+1. ✅ System  returns a errro message with invalida data